united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/ifm-retrofitting/index.md

 ## How can I use it?

 To use ifm IO-link gateways and [Sensorconnect](/docs/architecture/microservices/core/sensorconnect/) please follow these instructions:
-  1. Ensure all IO-Link gateways are connected to the same network.
+  1. Ensure all IO-Link gateways are connected to the same network as your United Manufacturing Hub.
   2. Retrofit the machines by integrating the desired sensors and establish a connection with ifm IO-Link gateways.
   3. Configure the Sensorconnect IP-range to either match the IP address using subnet notation /32, or, in cases involving multiple masters, configure it to scan an entire range, for example /24.
   4. Once completed, the data should be available in your Unified Namespace.